alexportillo519/InsightsPro/README.md

     1. Make sure your Instagram account is either a business or creator account.

-If you don't know what account type your Instagram is you can check by following these steps.
+If you don't know what account type your Instagram is, you can check by following these steps.

 Go to your Instagram app -> Hamburger Menu -> Settings -> Account -> Switch Account Type